Fraud Duo Snared in £214K Scam Targeting Elderly Scots

-Derek Moore, 42, received a sentence of 13 years and six months, while Julie Ann McQuade was sentenced to two years and six months for offences including fraud, theft, and impersonating a police officer.
+Derek Moore, 42, landed a hefty 13-and-a-half-year sentence for orchestrating an elaborate fraud racket.
+His accomplice, Julie Ann McQuade, was jailed for two and a half years for fraud, theft, and impersonating a police officer.

-He further urged the public to be cautious, stating: “If in doubt, hang up and contact the bank using the phone number on the back of your card or official paperwork.”
+He added: “If in doubt, hang up and contact the bank using the phone number on the back of your card or official paperwork.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.